cosmos/cosmos-sdk/docs/architecture/adr-018-dynamic-capability-store.md

 ### Memory store

-- A new store type, `StoreTypeMemory`, will be added to the `store` package.
-- A new store key type, `MemoryStoreKey`, will be added to the `store` package.
+A new store type, `StoreTypeMemory`, will be added to the `store` package.
+A new store key type, `MemoryStoreKey`, will be added to the `store` package.
+The `MemoryStoreKey`s work just like `sdk.StoreKey`s.

-- The memory store will work just like the current transient store, except that it will not create a new `dbadapter.Store` when `Commit()` is called, but instead retain the current one
-  (so that state will persist across blocks).
+The memory store will work just like the current transient store, except that it will not create a new `dbadapter.Store` when `Commit()` is called, but instead retain the current one (so that state will persist across blocks).

-- Initially the memory store will only be used by the `sdk.CapabilityKeeper`, but it could be used by other modules in the future.
+Initially the memory store will only be used by the `sdk.CapabilityKeeper`, but it could be used by other modules in the future.

 ## Status